 Light Armored Vehicle (LAV) marines operate and maintain the LAVs and their weapon systems.
 These vehicles can carry communications equipment, as well as Mobile Electronic Warfare Support Systems, providing a self-contained and highly mobile combined arms force.

-After recruit training, LAV crewmen will complete the Infantry Training Battalion Course, followed by the LAV Crewman Course at Camp Pendleton, CA.
+After recruit training, LAV marines will complete the Infantry Training Battalion Course, followed by the LAV Marine Course at Camp Pendleton, CA.

 Within the MEU